 Clarity vs. Solidity: Security

-Smart contracts manage billions of dollars in value—as much as $97 billion in November 2021— in DeFi apps on Ethereum alone.
+Smart contracts manage billions of dollars in value—there is $64B locked in DeFi apps alone.
 The open source nature of blockchain applications combined with the valuable assets they manage mean they are highly attractive targets for hackers.

-The staggering values these blockchain programs handle call for predictability and guarantees in execution.
+The staggering values smart contracts handle call for predictability and guarantees in execution.

 Turing Completeness